nicholasbaxter/react-maze-generator/README.md

 # React Maze Generator (Recursive backtracker / Depth first search)

-An implementation of a recursive backtracker algorithm, made to generate a maze.
+A maze generator, implementated via a recursive backtracker algorithm.
 Made in React.

 ### To-dos

-- Drop end point (and start) && in different colours
+- Drop start and end point && in different colours
-- To make horizontal or vertical bias: could preload the grid with a sleleton
+- To make horizontal or vertical bias: could preload the grid with a skeleton

 ---